 Are there any healthy alternatives to refined sugar that can excite our taste buds without being detrimental to our health?

 In my research, l found these six healthy natural sugar substitutes .
 They are less processed and have some nutritional benefits to your health.

 Here are the 8 Healthy natural sugar Substitutes.

 1.Real organic maple syrup

 Maple syrup is obtained from the sap of the sugar maple tree.
 Holes are drilled to tap the syrup into the trunk of the maple tree, then the fluid is collected.
-The sap is then processed by heating until the water evaporates, and a thick, concentrated sugar syrup is produced.
+The sap is heat until the water evaporates, to form a thick, concentrated sugar syrup.

 Pure maple syrup is a better option to table sugar since it is less processed, has a lower glycemic index of 54 compared to that of sugar (65).
 Therefore it helps regulate blood sugar since it raises blood sugar slowly compared to refined sugar.

 Maple syrup is high in nutrients and antioxidants, which helps to reduce the effects of free radicals in the body.
 The darker grade has more antioxidants than other categories.

 You can us maple syrup to bake, add to smoothies, beverages, or drizzle on pancakes.

 Stevia is extracted from the leaves of the stevia plant.
 The leaves are harvested and dried, and then they are processed into a powdery sugar, which tastes much sweeter than the ordinary sugar.
 This sweetener comes in both liquid and powder form.